Written in collaboration with NLP Practitioner Anya MacFarlane. Anya and I have developed a popular course called Menu&Mind.

 Changing our Mind & Menu

 The only relationship we need to change is the one in our mind.
-We can shift projecting our relationship needs onto food to building a healthy mind.
-How can we reach our desired outcomes and take full responsibility for our actions and emotions as we make this change in our mind-set.
+How can we shift projecting our relationship needs onto food to building a healthy mind?
+How can we reach our desired outcomes and take full responsibility for our actions and emotions as we make this change in our mind-set?

 Understanding the reason food is being used as an emotional crutch is one issue we cover on our Menu & Mind course, helping you ask the right questions to identify current habits and emotions and then build new healthier sustainable habits around food.
 You will also learn whole food eating principles and recipes to help inspire and empower you to make sustainable changes to your eating habits for long term nourishment and health.